 Most children become less flexible as they grow older, and their symptoms improve.
 Rarely, however, symptoms may persist, and a few people are prone to recurrent injuries or dislocations.

 A diagnosis of hypermobility is made when a physical exam shows excess range of motion of certain joints.
 Your doctor will check for other features that suggest your child may have a more widespread syndrome associated with hypermobility.
-If this is so, you may need to see a geneticist.
+In more severe cases, you may need to see a geneticist.
 Occasionally your doctor may order lab tests to ensure that your child does not have another genetic or rheumatic disease.

 Treatment for hypermobility is individualized, depending on the severity of symptoms and impact on your child’s daily activities.
 If mild with few symptoms, your child may not need any treatment.
 Some factors that help with symptoms are:

-Sometimes the pain is overwhelming, and some centers offer pain management services to help with the discomfort and chronic pain.
-The pain may also indicate pain amplification syndrome or fibromyalgia.
+Sometimes the pain is overwhelming, and some centers offer pain management services to help with discomfort and chronic pain.
+The pain may also indicate pain amplification syndrome or fibromyalgia, which is particularly common in children with hypermobility syndrome.
 Ask your doctor for more information about treatments and medical conditions associated with pain.

 This information is provided for general education only.
 Individuals should consult a qualified health care provider for professional medical advice, diagnosis and treatment of a medical or health condition.